imanpalsingh/Hail/README.md

  ```

-  > This project is under development
+  > This project is merged with CML repository.
+No futher development here